-Supporting work that focuses on the distinct needs of girls and women involved in crime, with an emphasis on early intervention, and further work to highlight and address the disproportionate over-representation of young BaME and Muslim men at all stages of the criminal justice system.
+Supporting work that focuses on the distinct needs of girls and women involved in crime, with an emphasis on early intervention, and work to highlight and address the disproportionate over-representation of young Minority Ethnic, Muslim and Gypsy/Traveller people in the CJS.

 Making an application

 If you think your work reflects meets the criteria above or you want to find out if it is eligible please complete an enquiry form.
 We aim to respond to enquiries within 10 working days.

 Please only fill in an application form if you have already discussed your project with us and we have asked you to do so.